MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/locally-debugging-game-servers-and-integration-with-playfab.md

 Running them as containerized applications enables running and debugging the server locally, in an environment that matches that of the PlayFab platform in **Azure**.
 This facilitates faster development iterations.
 This article helps you verify that your PlayFab game server conforms to the platform requirements.

-The PlayFab local debugging toolset includes a mock PlayFab **VmAgent** that provides mock responses to the **GSDK** and verifies whether your game is integrated with **GSDK** correctly.
+The PlayFab local debugging toolset includes a mock PlayFab **VmAgent** that provides mock responses to the **GSDK**, and verifies whether your game is integrated with **GSDK** correctly.
 With the mock responses, it cycles the game server through various states in its lifecycle on the PlayFab Multiplayer platform.

-The agent can also be configured to run the game server as a containerized application, and verify that your game server is packaged with all the required dependencies and will run without issues on the PlayFab Multiplayer platform.
+The agent can also be configured to run the game server as a containerized application, and verify that your game server is packaged with all the required dependencies and will run without issues.

 ## Setup